Xlesiai/Fire-Temple-Level-Design/README.md

 <!--https://youtu.be/WWmx1V9lteQ-->
 [![Fire-Whitebox](http://img.youtube.com/vi/WWmx1V9lteQ/mqdefault.jpg)](https://www.youtube.com/watch?v=WWmx1V9lteQ)

 The proportions are smaller but with the props it gives it more depth and exaggerates the emptiness more, since you can see the details get smaller instead of a plane white surface where everything looks flat.
+Next time, I'll look more into the sizing and adding temp props to fill the room and see how it looks and feels.